kora-projects/kora-docs/mkdocs/docs/en/documentation/database-cassandra.md

 ## Mapping { #mapping }

-It is possible to override the mapping of different parts of [entity](database-common.md) and query parameters, Kora provides special interfaces for this.
+It is possible to override the mapping of different parts of [view](database-common.md) and query parameters, Kora provides special interfaces for this.
 Out of the box, `CassandraModule` provides mappers for common types: `String`, numeric types, `Boolean`, `BigDecimal`, `BigInteger`, `UUID`, `ByteBuffer`, `LocalDate`, `LocalTime`, `LocalDateTime`, `ZonedDateTime`, and `Instant`.
 If a type is not covered by that set, or if it needs a custom representation in `CQL`, add a custom mapper through `@Mapping`.

-### Entity { #entity }
+### View { #view }

-Use the `@EntityCassandra` annotation for optimal entity mapping.
+Use the `@EntityCassandra` annotation for optimal view mapping.
 The annotation allows the annotation processor to generate all necessary mappers in **one round** of annotation processing.
 Without this annotation, mappers are generated on-demand, which can require **multiple rounds** of processing and significantly increase compilation time.
-This is the recommended way to map every entity returned from or bound into a repository.
+This is the recommended way to map every view returned from or bound into a repository.

-All nested entities and [UDT](#udt) types are also expected to use this annotation.
+All nested views and [UDT](#udt) types are also expected to use this annotation.

 ===! ":fontawesome-brands-java: `Java`"